APNewsBreak: Doctor says drug scarcity drove execution plan - News 12 Now

 “We couldn’t get the drugs.
 We had to work around being unable to obtain other drugs,” DiMuro said this week.
 “There’s nothing in that protocol that we developed and that we were going to implement that would be inhumane.”

-The anesthesiologist chose the sedative diazepam, the potent opioid fentanyl and the muscle paralytic cisatracurium for the planned execution of convicted murderer Scott Raymond Dozier.
+The anesthesiologist created a method using the sedative diazepam, the potent opioid fentanyl and the muscle paralytic cisatracurium ahead of the planned execution of convicted murderer Scott Raymond Dozier, though not specifically for his case.

 None of the drugs has been used for lethal injection in the 31 states with capital punishment, according to the nonprofit Death Penalty Information Center.
 Many states have struggled for years to find drugs that pass constitutional hurdles after pharmaceutical companies and distributors banned their use in executions.

-Note: This story has been clarified to show that the three-drug protocol was not developed specifically for convicted murderer Scott Raymond Dozier.